 The tool is inserted into the open end of the front head and secured by the retainer system.
 The condition of the tool, bushings and thrust ring must be actively monitored.
 The bushings play a critical role in holding and guiding the tool so at the moment of impact the piston and tool are squarely aligned with each other.
 The thrust ring positions the height of the tool to match the stroke of the piston.
-Thrust ring design can vary by model.
-Some are machined as part of the upper bushing as in Fig. 7-7.
-Other models have a separate thrust ring as in Fig. 7-6.
+Design of the thrust ring varies by model.
+Some are machined as part of the upper bushing while other models have a thrust ring that is separate from the bushing.